diskoverdata/diskover-docs/source_files/install_docker.md

 #### SSL Certificate and Private Key for Diskover

-🔴 **If** you have an ssl certificate and private key for diskover, place them in the resources directory along side the application `tar` files.
+🔴 **If** you have an ssl certificate and private key for diskover, place them in the resources directory alongside the application `tar` files.
 If not, a self-signed cert will be generated.

-> *Note:* If you provide your own files they must have `.crt` and `.key` extensions or they will be ignored.

 ```shell
 cp <somewhere on your filesystem>/your-disover-web.crt ./resources
 cp <somewhere on your filesystem>/your-disover-web.key ./resources
 ```

+> *Note:* If you provide your own files they must have `.crt` and `.key` extensions or they will be ignored.

 #### Certificate Authority and/or Intermediate Certs

 🔴 **If** you have certificate authority and/or intermediate certs, place them in `./resources/cacerts`.

-> *Note:* Currently, they will only installed in the worker container.

 ```shell
 cp <somewhere on your filesystem>/your-root-ca.crt ./resources/cacerts
 cp <somewhere on your filesystem>/your-intermediate-ca.crt ./resources/cacerts
 ```

+> *Note:* Currently, they will only installed in the worker container.

 ### Run

 The compose services are categorized into three profiles:
-- web
+- Web
-- worker
+- Worker
-- elasticsearch
+- Elasticsearch

-This allows the same `docker-compose.yml` file to be used to run the application different hosts or on a single host, as desired.
+This allows the same `docker-compose.yml` file to be used to run the application on different hosts or on a single host, as desired.

 🔴 To run all, assuming the default setting `COMPOSE_PROFILES=web,worker,elasticsearch`